glimpse-graphics/glimpse-framework/CODE_OF_CONDUCT.md

 * **Focus on the topic.**
 Sometimes a discussion might go astray.
 Before posing a new comment, check if it is releted to the original topic.
+The topic usually involves the code or a framework feature.
+If you focus on a person, you are most probably far afield.
 * **Use professional language.**
 Always review your comments before posting.
 Consider whether the words you used, are best choice in this context.
 * **Assume good intentions.**